Doubiiu/AIDN/README.md

 - [ ] Release an interactive inspection demo. -->

 ## **Changelog**
+- 2023.09.07 Fix a bug which potentially caused inconsistent quantitative results between the released code and the paper
 - 2023.07.30 Release an interactive inspection demo.
 - 2023.07.17 Release code and model weights!